effector/effector/docs/conventions/best-practices.md

 Any business logic could be split by models.
 You should create a folder for each model by its scope of responsibility in `/models` directory.

-Every model consists of interface and initialization file.
-So, interface is `index.js` and initialization file is `init.js`.
+Every model consists of declarations and initialization file.
+So, declarations is `index.js` and initialization file is `init.js`.
-If you feel that your store declarations take up a lot of space then create an extra `state.js` for them.
-It would be interface for model stores.

-Imagine we have another responsibility scope with bigger interface, so we added state.js to improve readability
+Imagine we have another responsibility scope with bigger `index.js`, so we had to separate store declarations into `state.js` to improve readability
 ```
 .
 ├── components/